How frequently are your products baked?

-We do not bake with any soy products that have it in the bakery.
+We do not bake with any soy products.
 However, some of our purveyors may process soy in their facility.
 Therefore, there may be trace amounts of soy.
 It is up to the consumer to decide what they feel is safe consumption.

 Are your products corn-free?

 Most baked goods have baking powder in them, which contains corn starch.
-We do use baking powder in our recipes for leavening purposes.
-We use baking soda and cream of tartar instead of baking powder or custom orders that require no corn due to an allergy.
+We do use a baking powder made in out kitchen in our recipes for leavening purposes.
+We use baking soda, arrowroot powder and cream of tartar instead of commercial baking powder.
 Cream of tartar occurs naturally as a result of wine production.
 A crystalline acid forms on the inside of wine barrels.
 The barrels are scraped and the sediment is purified and ground to form cream of tartar.
 Baking with cream of tartar results is a light and fluffy product.